memari-majid/Agentic-AI-Systems/docs/paper/05-knowledge-integration.md

 ### 5.1.1 RAG Architecture

-The RAG pipeline consists of three phases:

-**1. Indexing Phase**:

-- Document chunking (typically 200-1000 tokens)
-- Embedding generation using models like:
-    - OpenAI Ada
-    - Cohere embeddings
-    - Sentence-transformers
-- Vector storage in:
-    - FAISS (Facebook AI Similarity Search)
-    - Pinecone
-    - Weaviate
-    - Chroma

-**2. Retrieval Phase**:

-- Query embedding
-- Similarity search (cosine, dot product, or Euclidean)
-- Re-ranking using cross-encoders or hybrid methods

-**3. Generation Phase**:

-- Context assembly with retrieved documents
-- Prompt construction
-- LLM generation with citations
+The RAG pipeline consists of three distinct phases that work together to enhance language model responses with external knowledge.
+The indexing phase begins with document chunking, typically segmenting documents into chunks of 200-1000 tokens to balance context preservation with retrieval efficiency.
+Embedding generation transforms these chunks into high-dimensional vector representations using models such as OpenAI Ada, Cohere embeddings, or sentence-transformers, capturing semantic meaning in a form suitable for similarity search.
+These embeddings are then stored in vector databases including FAISS for efficient similarity search, Pinecone for managed vector storage, Weaviate for graph-enhanced retrieval, or Chroma for lightweight deployments.

+The retrieval phase processes user queries by generating query embeddings and performing similarity search using distance metrics such as cosine similarity, dot product, or Euclidean distance to identify the most relevant document chunks.
+Advanced systems employ re-ranking using cross-encoders or hybrid methods to refine initial retrieval results, improving precision by considering query-document interactions more deeply than initial similarity scores.

+The generation phase assembles retrieved documents into context, constructs prompts that incorporate both the query and retrieved information, and generates responses using the language model with explicit citations to source materials, ensuring that generated content is grounded in the retrieved knowledge base.

 ---